markcullen111/bot11/PROGRESS_UPDATE.md

 3. Implement monitoring and alerting system
 4. Prepare for production deployment with real API credentials

-## Notes
+## Technical Notes
-- The standalone version works well for demonstration purposes without requiring API credentials
-- Do not use mock data in production - use real Binance UK API data
+- The async/sync bridge in the API module allows Streamlit to work with the async trading backend
+- Mock data generation properly handles time-series data with realistic patterns
+- The SharedState pattern provides a clean interface between UI and backend
+- Strategy management now properly handles parameter updates with validation
-- All code changes have maintained compatibility with Python 3.9+
+- All improvements maintain compatibility with both local development and cloud deployment
-- Current structure supports future integration of advanced machine learning and reinforcement learning strategies